NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/One-Shots/Meliosa's Leshy (Wisteria Leshy).md

 abilities_mid:
   - name: ""
   - name: "Verdant Burst"
-    desc: " (healing) When a leshy dies, a burst of primal energy explodes from its body, restoring 2d8 Hit Points to each plant creature within a @Template[emanation|distance:30].
+    desc: " (healing) When a leshy dies, a burst of primal energy explodes from its body, restoring 2d8 healing Hit Points to each plant creature within a 30-foot emanation.
 This area is filled with plants of the same type as the leshy, becoming difficult terrain.
 If the terrain isn't a viable environment for these plants, they wither after 24 hours."

 attacks:
   - name: ""

-  - name: "Melee"
+  - name: "**Melee** `pf2:1` Fist"
-    desc: "`pf2:1` Fist +10 (agile, finesse)\n__Damage__  1d6 + 4 bludgeoning plus grab"
+    desc: "+10 (agile, finesse, unarmed)\n__Damage__  1d6 + 4 bludgeoning plus grab"

   - name: "Primal Innate Spells"
     desc: "DC 16, attack +8; __4th __  _[[Spells/Speak with Plants|Speak with Plants]]_"